Mac OS Rocket.Chat Development Environment Setup

 Step 3: Set up Deno

-1. Confirm the Deno version version required by your RocketChat project by running this command:
+1. Confirm the Deno version required for your RocketChat project by running this command in the Rocket.Chat directory:

 cat .tool-versions | grep deno

-2. Install the required version of Deno, replacing x.x.x with the appropriate number:
+2. Install the required version of Deno (replace x.x.x with the version shown above):

 curl -fsSL https://deno.land/install.sh | sh -s v1.37.1

-For alternative installation scripts, check the official Deno installation documentation.
+For alternative installation methods, see the official Deno installation documentation.

 3. Confirm you have the correct version installed by running: